relvaner/tools4j-validator/README.md

 Pattern</code></pre>
 <b>Example of an IntegerValidator:</b>

-Validation with specifying a minimum, followed by the validation and output of an error message.
+Validation with specifying a minimum, followed by the validation and an output of an error message.
 <pre><code>IntegerValidator v = new IntegerValidator();
 v.setMin(25);